 The comical and cartoony Scooby Doo logo is fully consistent with the atmosphere of the animated series.
-It looks like the designers first wanted to make it scary and then changed their minds.
+It looks like the designers first intended to make it scary, then changed their minds.
 On this principle, the entire plot of the animated series is built.

-The animated series Scooby-Doo has influenced the history of pop culture, giving rise to a popular media franchise.
+The animated series Scooby-Doo has influenced pop culture, spawning a popular media franchise.
 Its plot follows the adventures of four friends and their cowardly dog, who together form Mystery Incorporated to investigate mysterious events.
 It debuted in 1969 and was translated into 15 languages over the following decades.
-The number of episodes grew continuously, so from 2014 to 2015, this animated project was in the Guinness World Record, beating even The Simpsons.
+The number of episodes grew continuously, so that from 2014 to 2015, this animated project was in the Guinness World Records, even beating The Simpsons.
 But he did not have a permanent identity: the logo changed in each new season of the animated series Scooby Doo.

 Oddly enough, the appearance of the American series about four adventurers and their dogs is directly related to the assassination attempt on Robert F. Kennedy in 1968.
 Because of this tragic incident, the US government has tightened the requirements for violence in cartoons.
 So the authorities decided to pay tribute to the deceased politician who advocated censorship of children’s television content.
-At that time, the animated series was quite dark because they contained scenes of murder and terror.
+At the time, the animated series was quite dark, with scenes of murder and terror.
 And all because the younger audience liked horror much more than other genres.

 The Hanna-Barbera film studio decided to act strategically.
-She launched a comedy project where the characters do not risk their lives and save the world from monsters because all the monsters that are there are just people in disguise.
+She launched a comedy project in which the characters do not risk their lives to save the world from monsters because all the monsters there are just people in disguise.
 In the story, four friends and an anthropomorphic dog create Mystery Incorporated to fight monsters.
 Interestingly, the characters of The Many Loves of Dobie Gillis served as prototypes for teenagers.

 Meaning and History

 Each episode of the animated series features a monster.
-The main characters are called to catch him, but in the investigation process, they find out that an ordinary person is hiding behind the mask of a monster.
+The main characters are called to catch him, but during the investigation, they discover that an ordinary person is hiding behind the mask of a monster.
 At the same time, cowardly members of the team make the situation comedic.
-One of them is a dog named Scoobert Doo, who often says his signature phrase, “Scooby-Dooby-Doo!”.
+One of them is a dog named Scooby-Doo, who often says his signature phrase, “Scooby-Dooby-Doo!”
 By the way, “Do be do be do” is a line from the Frank Sinatra song “Strangers in the Night.”
-She served as the inspiration for the name of the anthropomorphic character and the title of the series as a whole.
+She inspired the name of the anthropomorphic character and the title of the series.

 What is Scooby Doo?